de-mo/rust_ev_verifier_lib/README.md

 - The verification of the signature of XML files is missing
 - The verification of the data in the file eCH-0222 is missing
 - For most of the verifications, the negative unit tests are not implemented.
 A mechanisms of mocks is implemented
-- The manual verifications are not fully implemented
 - The report of the verifications is not generated

 ## Development guide